CholGen/bacpage-resources/Writerside/topics/Reference-based-Assembly.md

         use with the <code>--threads</code> option.
     </step>
     <step>
-        By default, the pipeline will align reads against a *Vibrio cholerae* reference included with the program.
+        By default, the pipeline will align reads against a <i>Vibrio cholerae</i> reference included with the program.
-        If you are studying another pathogen, you can change the "<i>reference</i>" parameters in
+        If you are studying another pathogen, you can change the "<i>reference</i>" parameter in
         <code>config.yaml</code> to another reference sequence (must be in FASTA format).
     </step>
 </procedure>